Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 The hardest part of keeping the Hunter hadn’t been making it safe - the HEAT had already taken care of that by just pulling all its limbs off.
 Which sounded crueller than it really was, considering that the Hunter had already swapped out all of its natural ones for cybernetics.
 But Lewis had to admit, *literally* disarming the alien did do a pretty good job of neutralizing it.

-It couldn’t walk, couldn’t manipulate anything… it was the perfect prisoner.
+It couldn’t walk, couldn’t manipulate anything... it was the perfect prisoner.
 But that all came with a downside.
 It was quickly going unresponsive.

 Darcy thought they could secure its cooperation by promising it some limited mobility and stimulation, the same way any other interrogation would go.
 Lewis had his doubts.

-"Bein’ honest, these guys haven’t shown much in the way of common psychology…"
+"Bein’ honest, these guys haven’t shown much in the way of common psychology..."

 She sighed and conceded his point with a small sideways shrug of her head.
 "If you have any better ideas I’m open to them.
-All I know is, we’ve got a nearly catatonic prisoner who hasn’t given us any useful intel yet…"
+All I know is, we’ve got a nearly catatonic prisoner who hasn’t given us any useful intel yet..."

 Lewis considered the camera feed from the monster’s cell.
 The Hunter was little more than a denuded skinny torso, slumped in the padded center of the cell’s floor with an IV line put in where the medics had tentatively guessed was best.
 It hadn’t actually died yet, so they musta guessed right.
 It barely responded to stimuli at all, turning one or two of its seven eyes toward anyone that entered its cell and then promptly ignoring them again.